Ptychography-4-0/ptychography/docs/source/install.rst

 .. .. code-block:: shell

-..    (ptychography) $ pip install ptychography
+..    (ptychography) $ python -m pip install ptychography

 ..
 This should install ptychography and its dependencies in the environment.
-Please continue by reading the :ref:`usage documentation`.
+Please continue by reading about the :ref:`algorithms`.

 .. _`installing from a git clone`: